 - While sitting up, bend forward until your head is between your knees

 Like gaze stabilization exercises, the more you practice, the faster you can reduce your dizziness after stroke.
+Keep in mind that these exercises should be done with a therapist who will be spotting you for balance, to make sure you don’t fall.

 3. Balance and Exertional Training